LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

    **IMPORTANT: THE PATH TO THE DATABASE ON THE MASTER NEED TO BE THE SAME AS THE ONE ON THE WORKER**

 **1.** Ensure the databases on both the Master VM and Worker HPC are in the same directory.
-On the Worker HPC go to the :code:`<DATABASE>` directory and do
+On the Worker HPC go to the :code:`<DATABASE>/` directory and do

 .. code::